powershellfish/powershellfish.github.io/README.md

 My name is Caroline and I am a technical communicator.
 I take highly technical information from different sources and turn it into something that makes sense for different audiences.
 I do stuff like talk to developers (subject matter experts or **SMEs** for short) to understand what they're working on, how to set it up, how to use what they've built, and how to troubleshoot any potential issues users could run into when using the product.

+I'm really passionate about taking information and making it accessible to others - whether that means translating textual information and concepts into a format novices will understand, or taking data and numbers and producing a visualization that more clearly communicates what's going on.

 ## What I Do

 ### Professional